emilyding0601/INFO201-Final-Project/README.md

 #### Data set

 The data set we decided to use was provided from https://collegescorecard.ed.gov/data in .csv files.
 Information for the universities is provided from 2006 to 2015.
-THe map data is from 2015 only.
+The map data is from 2015 only.
 ***

 #### Approach